 The Airmen's Stories - F/Lt.
 R C V Ash

 On the morning of 28th August 1940 Ash was airborne in Defiant L7021 with his pilot, S/Ldr.
 GD Garvin.
-They got into combat with Me109's and both baled out when the aircraft was shot down, afterwards crashing in flames at Luddenham Marsh, Faversham.
+They were in combat with Me109s and both baled out after the aircraft was shot down, afterwards crashing in flames at Luddenham Marsh, Faversham.

-Garvin landed with minor injuries but Ash was dead on landing.
-Bullet wounds indicated that he may have been machine-gunned as he floated down.
+Garvin landed with minor injuries but Ash was dead on landing, from bullet wounds, probably machine-gunned as he floated down.

 He was 31 years old and is buried in the Western Cemetery, St Andrews, Fife.

 At some point his father had been awarded the MC.